Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/boost_testing_exercise.md

 - Similar to last week, we again need a *copy* of the exercise repository as we cannot easily add automation on forks.
 Go to GitHub and click on the "+" in the right corner.
 Choose "import repository".
 As *old* repository use `https://github.com/Simulation-Software-Engineering/testing-boost-exercise`, use `testing-boost-exercise` as new name, and make the repository public.
 - Create a new branch `extend-tests` from `main` and work in this branch.
-- To submit, open a PR from `extend-tests` to `main` and paste a link to the PR in a new issue in the original repo.
+- To submit, open a PR from `extend-tests` to `main` in your own repository.
+Then paste a link to this PR in a new issue in the original repository.
 Use `[GITLAB-USERNAME] Boost test exercise` as title of the issue.

 ## Task Descriptions